offbyone/OpenTable-Reservation-Maker/README.md

 ## Usage

-You must set up some environment variables first, and have some details about your OpenTable account before hand.
+You must set up some environment variables first, and have some details about your OpenTable account beforehand.

 | Variable             | Description                                                                                        | Required |
 |----------------------|----------------------------------------------------------------------------------------------------|----------|